Logarithmic Donaldson-Thomas theory: Introduction

 The results complete an exact parallel to~\cite[Theorem~A]{R19}, where an expanded version of logarithmic Gromov--Witten theory is constructed.
 As in that paper, a notable feature of our moduli spaces is that they are not unique.
 Rather, there is a combinatorial choice in constructing the stack of expansions, which leads to an infinite collection of moduli spaces with the desired properties, naturally organized into an inverse system.
 There are natural compatibilies between virtual classes, so that the numerical invariants are independent of this choice.
 This is very similar to the combinatorial choice in studying familes of degenerating abelian varieties and constructing toroidal compactifications.
 While the geometry is a little different, the non-uniqueness arises in an identical fashion, via a system of polyhedral structures on a fan-like object.

-The approach of~\cite{R19} begins with the mapping stack of logarithmic maps to the static target and obtains transverse maps to expansions by applying logarithmic modifications.
-In our case, since no unexpanded space exists, we are forced to construct our space directly and check the desired properties.
-We first provide a tropical algorithm for finding transverse limits for families of subschemes of $X$ and use this to guess the correct moduli problem.
+However, there is a critical difference between this paper and~\cite{R19}, which creates an additional layer of complexity.
+In Gromov--Witten theory with expansions, we {\it start} with the existing mapping stack of logarithmic maps to a fixed target and then apply logarithmic modifications to construct the expanded moduli space.
+As a result, the output is automatically proper.
+In our case, there is no unexpanded space to start with, and we are forced to construct the entire system of modifications directly.
+Notably, properness of the moduli problem needs to be understood in a new way.
+In order to do this, we first provide a tropical algorithm for finding transverse limits for families of subschemes of $X$, and then use this tropical algorithm to guess the correct moduli problem, after which we establish algebraicity, boundedness, and somewhat tautologically, properness.
 In the following subsections, we give a detailed outline of our approach.